Nepal: Demographics

 Nepal is a multicultural and multiethnic country, home to 125 distinct ethnic groups, speaking 123 different mother tongues and following a number of indigenous and folk religions in addition to Hinduism, Buddhism, Islam and Christianity.
-According to the 2011 census, Nepal's population was 26.5 million, almost a threefold increase from nine million in 1950.
-From 2001 to 2011, the average family size declined from 5.44 to 4.9.
-The census also noted some 1.9 million absentee people, over a million more than in 2001; most are male labourers employed overseas.
-This correlated with the drop in sex ratio to 94.2 from 99.8 for 2001.
-The annual population growth rate was 1.35% between 2001 and 2011, compared to an average of 2.25% between 1961 and 2001; also attributed to the absentee population.
+According to the 2021 census, Nepal's population was 29.5 million, an increase from nine million in 1950.
+The sex ratio in Nepal stood at 95.59 males per 100 females, reflecting an increase of 1.43 since 2011.
+The country's population density reached 198 persons per square kilometer, which is an increase of 18 persons per sq. km. compared to the previous decade.
+Meanwhile, the annual population growth rate slowed down to 0.92%, marking a decrease of 0.43% since 2011.

 Nepal is one of the ten least urbanised, and the ten fastest urbanising countries in the world.
 As of 2014, an estimated 18.3% of the population lived in urban areas.
 Urbanisation rate is high in the Terai and Doon valleys of the inner Terai and valleys of the middle hills, but low in the high Himalayas.
 Similarly, the rate is higher in central and eastern Nepal compared to further west.
 The capital, Kathmandu, nicknamed the "City of temples", is the largest city in the country and the cultural and economic heart.
 Other large cities in Nepal include Pokhara, Biratnagar, Lalitpur, Bharatpur, Birgunj, Dharan, Hetauda and Nepalgunj.
 Congestion, pollution and drinking water shortage are some of the major problems facing the rapidly growing cities, most prominently the Kathmandu Valley.